oubiwann/hyasynth/README.rst

 Hyasynth works hard to hide this from the user, but if you want to manipulate returned data, you need to know about it :-) Most of the times, you'll just need to know how to get a hold of the returned data.
-For that, you just need to access the ``result`` attributed of the returned deferred.
+For that, you will need to access the ``result`` attribute of the returned deferred.

 For instance, if you wanted to pretty-print the results of the ``(status)`` call, you'd do this: